nickbabcock/EU4.Savegame/README.md

 updating each entity, a validation check must be performed and a failure results in an exception being thrown.
 This also alerts us to possible bugs in the parsing sooner than if we allowed more flexible input.

-StyleCop - A (minor) goal of this project is to make it appear that one developer wrote it.
-This ensures consistency and a high level of programming.
-While I can scan through all changes, I will make mistakes.
-StyleCop doesn't.

 Custom collections - throughout the code, the API exposes custom collections and not traditional collections such as a `IList<T>`.
 There are several